Skip to main content

 Why these tiers

 Freshness first.
 The default is to move, not to freeze.
 Stale dependencies accrete their own risk — unpatched CVEs, drifting APIs, harder upgrades later.
-Every tier auto-merges something; the tier only decides how fast and how much review.
-A trusted publisher is not a compatible API.
-Trusted orgs earn minor/patch auto-merge because their releases are reliably non-breaking at those levels.
-A major from the same org is a deliberate break — so it opens a dep:review PR for a human and never auto-merges.
-Trust buys cadence, not a pass on breaking changes.
-The 3-day buffer is a supply-chain tripwire. minimumReleaseAge: 3 days on every external dependency is the compromise-detection window.
+Every scope auto-merges minor and patch the same way; the tier only decides how fast a PR opens and how a major gets reviewed.
+A compatible-looking version is not a compatible API — for majors.
+Semver’s promise of non-breaking minor/patch releases is trusted publisher-agnostically, so minor/patch clears a 3-day soak plus green CI everywhere.
+A major is a deliberate break regardless of who published it: first-party majors auto-merge immediately because we control both ends of the API, a trusted-org major still opens a dep:review PR for a human, and every other major is held 30 days before a review PR opens.
+Trust buys review speed on majors, never a pass on breaking changes.
+The 3-day buffer is a supply-chain tripwire. minimumReleaseAge: 3 days is the compromise-detection window, applied to every external minor/patch auto-merge and to the trusted-org major review clock alike.
 The xz backdoor was caught within ~3 days of the malicious release; npm allows unpublish under 72 hours.
 Waiting three days lets a poisoned release get pulled before we adopt it — and under twice-weekly batching the wait is effectively free.
 First-party and CVE fixes skip it (0 days): our own code needs no soak, and a known-exploited CVE is more dangerous than an unvetted release.

 First-party propagates immediately